 A research paper, project, or a professional portfolio, jointly approved by the student's graduate committee and the student; to coincide with the student's professional objectives.
-The portfolio should document the required knowledge and ability to apply the standards set by the Alaska College of Education.
-Portfolio criteria should be obtained from the Alaska College of Education or the graduate advisor.
+The portfolio should document the required knowledge and ability to apply the standards set by the UAS School of Education (S. Portfolio criteria should be obtained from the SOE or the graduate advisor.
 The student's graduate committee may require an oral defense of either option.